joe-ldp/Rawalle/README.md

 - The collaborators listed on GitHub for minor enhancements (most of these are actually carried over from Specnr's macro and their code isn't here anymore lol)
 - jojoe77777 for making the original wall macro
 - Everyone I can't list who has contributed ideas
-- Everyone who's tried early/buggy versions and reported issues
+- Everyone who's tried early/buggy versions and reported issues (Mainly poni!!)